NARPNet/NARPNet_NCS/README.md

 * `CHECKINS.txt`: This is the most important and most used file.
 It contains the check-ins that the NCS has seen so far.
 It is where the NCS record the checkins and is transmitted in full in `Ck-ins Call` (to ACK early check-ins) and in `Ck-in Roster` (to list of all the check-ins at the end of the net).
+I believe that it was suggested in the AmRRON macros that this file not be saved or archived in any way because it contains FCC call signs which are personally identifying information.
+We should probably handle it this way for pravacy reasons.

 * `NCS_REMARKS.txt`: This is transmitted in the preamble to the net (`START.2`).
 The idea is that the NCS might have announcement or other info to contribute.